Pièce : CIVIC Neurosurgery

 : 613-798-5555 poste 14471

-Dr. Adam Sachs is the Director of Neuromodulation and Functional Neurosurgery at The Ottawa Hospital, Assistant Professor of Surgery in the Division of Neurosurgery, Associate Scientist at the Ottawa Hospital Research Institute, Member of the University of Ottawa Brain and Mind Research Institute, and Adjunct Professor of Systems and Computer Engineering at Carleton University.
+Dr. Adam Sachs is the Director of Neuromodulation and Functional Neurosurgery at The Ottawa Hospital, Associate Professor of Surgery in the Division of Neurosurgery, Associate Scientist at the Ottawa Hospital Research Institute, Member of the University of Ottawa Brain and Mind Research Institute, and Adjunct Professor of Systems and Computer Engineering at Carleton University.
 Prior to medical school, he completed a Bachelor of Science at McGill University in physiology and math, and a Master of Science at York University in applied mathematics researching mechanisms of human edge detection.
 During his neurosurgery residency at the University of Ottawa he participated in the Clinical Investigator program, performing neurophysiology and brain computer interface research in non-human primates.
 Following residency he did a 2-year fellowship at Stanford University in Functional Neurosurgery and Complex Spine surgery.

 My lab is interested in the neurophysiological representation of decision making and behaviour, including the sensorimotor transformation from sensory input (e.g., visual, auditory, tactile, proprioceptive) to motor output (e.g., moving your hand from one location to another).
 We have several parallel avenues of research into these topics.